A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Discussions

-However, regardless of these complications, these results propose an interesting scenario related to our conclusion: if a more massive dark matter halo can indeed promote a more rapid quenching process for its satellite population, then it would create a more $\alpha{}$-rich dwarf galaxy population than their counterparts from a less massive halo, and also result in a stellar halo with higher \alphafe{} around the central galaxy.
-This scenario is also consistent with the `coordinated assembly' picture proposed by \citet{GuApJ2018}, where the building blocks of BCGs are more dominated by low mass populations that have, in general, higher \alphafe{} and older stellar age.
-While our work does not focus on massive galaxy clusters, the higher \mgfe{} value and older stellar age in the outer bin of the more extended massive ETGs at fixed \sigmacen{} seems to be qualitatively consistent with the scenario in a more general sample.
+Regardless of these limitations, these results propose an interesting scenario where a more massive dark matter halo promotes a more rapid satellite quenching process, resulting in a more $\alpha{}$-rich dwarf galaxy population that, upon accretion, forms a stellar halo with higher \alphafe{} around the central galaxy.
+This is also consistent with the `coordinated assembly' picture proposed by \citet{GuApJ2018}, which states that the building blocks of BCGs are more dominated by low mass populations with higher \alphafe{} and older stellar age.
+While our work does not focus on massive galaxy clusters, the higher \mgfe{} value and older stellar age in the outer bin of the more extended massive ETGs at fixed \sigmacen{} seem to be qualitatively consistent with the scenario in a more general sample.

 At the same time, we acknowledge the limitation of the conclusion we could draw from an average spectrum within the $1.5\times R_{\rm e}$ of a massive ETG.
 We believe that further observational pursuits in the following directions, with the help of hydro-simulations or semi-analytic models, could help us put the proposed scenario, along with the entire `two-phase' formation scenario of massive galaxies, on a more solid and quantitative basis.
+Here are just a few of the directions we can take in the future:

 \begin{itemize}